Srilekshmi-A/Power_bi_GlobalSuperStore/README.md

 The dashboard consists of four pages : Overview, Orders ,  Customers & Products.
 It helps the stakeholders to analyse the performance based on various  aspects.

 Filters based on Year,Region ,Market and Country are also provided in each one of the pages.
+### Steps in creating a dashboard.
 1)Importing excel file into Power Bi.

 2)Using Power Query Editor basic data cleaning is done.It involves removing duplicate rows and columns,changing datatypes,replacing null values etc..

 3)Establishing relations between each tables.

 4)Creating Measures.

 5)Creating and Customizing the dashboard with necessary details.
+## Pages in Dashboard

-## Overview
+### Overview
 This page provides an overall view on  sales.

 ![overview](https://github.com/Srilekshmi-A/Power_bi_GlobalSuperStore/assets/138193879/e0a4dfa6-66f6-4772-b006-7c1dda72c9a6)